-These earn-in obligations must be fulfilled on or before June 13, 2019 and in the event that the Company does not fulfill an earn-in requirement the Option Agreement will terminate and any interest earned will be forfeited and revert to the Optionor.
-Upon successful earn-in on the El Mozo Project by 0990718, the Optionor has the right to convert its 20% interest in the El Mozo Project into a 2% net smelter returns royalty ("NSR").
-If the Optionor converts its interest into a 2% NSR, 0990718 will have the right to purchase 50% of this NSR royalty by paying:
+These earn-in obligations were required to be fulfilled on or before June 13, 2019 and in the event that the Company did not fulfill an earn-in requirement the Option Agreement would terminate and any interest earned would be forfeited and revert to the Optionor.
+Upon successful earn-in on the El Mozo Project by 0990718, the Optionor had the right to convert its 20% interest in the El Mozo Project into a 2% NSR.
+If the Optionor converted its interest into a 2% NSR, 0990718 would have the right to purchase 50% of this NSR.